Contributor: Suzanne Riordan. Lesson ID: 13944

 Pronouns make our lives easier!

-In this lesson, you will take a look at three ways that pronouns are used in sentences.
+In this lesson, you will look at three ways pronouns are used in sentences.

-First, do a quick review of subjects and objects because you're going to learn how pronouns can be both subjects and objects of a sentence.
+First, quickly review subjects and objects because you'll learn how pronouns can be both subjects and objects of a sentence.

 Subjects and Objects